 Houzeo, one of America’s leading for sale by owner real estate websites, offers a Closing Cost Calculator service – one of the best tools to give you a precise estimation and helps you make smarter decisions.

 If you believe that down payment and agent commission are the only initial costs you’d incur while buying a home, you may want to reconsider it.
 Along with the basic cost, a buyer has to also set aside a handful amount for costs that are either unexpected or unjustified.

 Hidden costs can fluctuate especially when you’re buying a home in the hot real estate market.
 When you sit down to calculate these expenses, some might make sense to you while some might come as a surprise.
-While inconsistency in property tax, escrow, and closing costs could be unexpected, expenses such as overnight delivery fees, courier fees, notary fees, processing fees, etc are unjustified and wrongly charged by the traditional real estate agents.
+This is especially so when you plan to renovate the property you wish to buy.

 To shield you from any last-minute surprises, this article will help you understand in detail how these costs are classified and everything you need to know.

 Does your dream home have a solid roof, a beautiful pool, and perfect ventilation?
 Well, this welcomes some unwanted expenses when buying a home.
 The inspection company may charge you irrelevant expenses such as roof inspection, extra air conditioning inspection, and if you have a pool, add on to the charges.
 They’re smart in a way to play safe by mailing you these bills individually after the job is done, without keeping the realtor in the loop.

 The average cost of a home inspection comes around $300 to $400, but can easily accelerate up to $600 to $700